 The Suicide Loss Support Group is a peer-led, facilitated support group for those who have lost a loved one to suicide.
 (Recommend 16 years of age and older.)
-Join to share, listen, or simply be among others who understand your feelings and have shared a common tragedy.
+Join to share, listen, or be among others who understand your feelings and have shared a common tragedy.
 There are no judgments.

 Last Tuesday of the month at 6:30 PM

 LOCATION: MHA Lakeshore Conference Room 410 S. Milwaukee St., Plymouth, WI 53073

 If you are grieving the death of your child, we invite you to join us for friendship, understanding, support, and a listening ear.

 2nd Monday of the month at 6:00 PM

 LOCATION: Mental Health America Lakeshore 410 S. Milwaukee St., Plymouth, WI 53073

 Providing a safe place to make connections with others who have shared experiences with chronic pain.
 Peer support can increase hope, give perspective, and provide a sense of belonging.
 This group is a place to find understanding, acceptance and validation.
 We show support for each other through: confidentiality, mutuality, compassion, active listening, presence, and respect for all.